how to help refugee students

 Take a newcomer student family school supply shopping:

 World Relief is able to provide basic school supplies to refugees; however, it may not be a sufficient amount to last for the entire school year.
 Donations to WRS are greatly appreciated.
-Volunteers can ride the bus with families to assist them in shopping for school supplies if they are in need of more.
+Volunteers can ride the bus with families to assist them in shopping for school supplies at the 99 cent store or Dollar Store if they are in need of more.
 Refugees are encouraged to buy their own school supplies and volunteers are encouraged to teach them where to shop and how to shop on a budget.
 Each elementary and some middle schools have required supplies lists, so be sure to check with the school.

 Volunteers can assist refugee students with their homework after school and teach them how to do their homework.